la marzocco usa

 Our call center is a big part of our operations at HQ.
 The technical solutions team is available 6:00am-5:30pm Pacific Time, Monday-Friday to help you with any technical questions that might arise with your equipment.

 Our showroom and lab are open to the public to explore coffee, equipment, and more.
 Whether it’s for trainings, demos, workshops, or something completely outside the box, we invite you to get creative and join us.
-Bring your coffees in to play on the latest La Marzocco, Mazzer, and Modbar equipment.
-For more information, or to reserve time in the Lab, please email firstname.lastname@example.org.
+Email us to schedule a time to play on the latest La Marzocco, Mazzer, and Modbar equipment.

-La Marzocco Technical Trainings are available for qualified companies and individuals in Seattle, New York and Los Angeles.
-If you interested in learning whether you are eligible for technical training, please contact your sales representative.
+La Marzocco Technical Trainings are available for qualified companies and individuals in Seattle, New York, Fort Wayne, and Los Angeles.
+If you are interested in learning whether you are eligible for technical training, please contact your sales representative or email firstname.lastname@example.org.